nboynick/csci-b355-commons-g12/maze_traversal/general_project_notes.md

 # Concerning the Maze

-- The smallest piece (independent corner/hallway piece) that the robot will come across is six iniches long
+- The smallest piece (independent corner/hallway piece) that the robot will come across is the width of one of the wood pieces
 - The maze walls are not perfectly mounted at horizontal/vertical orientations (i.e., they can be slightly crooked/askew)